Legislative Watch

 ACTION TAKEN

-Reached out to Jill Turetsky, Director of Senate Media Services, Texas State Senate, for clarification of authority and registration.
+IAFST reached out to Jill Turetsky, Director of Senate Media Services, Texas State Senate, for clarification of authority and registration.